 • JetBlue will not be bringing back its Charlotte-Ft.
 Lauderdale flight this winter.
 The airline continues to fly to Boston and New York City’s John F. Kennedy International Airport from the CLT.

-• And speaking of JetBlue, could they please bringing their pdf timetable back?Read full article » Comments Off
+• And speaking of JetBlue, could they please bringing their pdf timetable back?Read full article » Comments Off on CLT Aviation Potpourri

 That was creepy.